awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 To clean up the environment, go to AWS CloudFormation within the AWS console, select your BattlesnakeEnvironment stack, and click 'delete'.

-__WARNING : Deleting your stack will erase the Battlesnake environment data, logs, and any code changes.__ Make sure that you have saved your work before doing this!
+__WARNING : Deleting your stack will erase the Battlesnake environment data, and any code changes.__ Make sure that you have saved your work before doing this!